 We believe the reckless oversight and irresponsible silence in failing to report sexual abuse is one of the worst forms of gross negligence.
 By not reporting ReVille’s actions, certain organizations allowed this man to continue abusing children for nearly a decade.

 As part of our efforts to help our clients find justice through civil litigation, Motley Rice attorneys committed themselves to finding out if any school, church, summer camp or other facility that employed ReVille knew about his actions and failed to notify law enforcement.

-In 2014, we reached confidential settlement agreement for two of Reville’s victims and their school—Pinewood Preparatory, where ReVille was employed for a number of years.
+Through these efforts, we reached a confidential settlement agreement between two of ReVille’s victims and their school—Pinewood Preparatory, where ReVille was employed for a number of years.
 As part of the settlement, the school adopted a new Child Protection Policy that implements and enforces stricter procedures to protect students and make its employees and volunteers aware of the threats abuse poses to children.

 A passion for helping abused children, our work is not limited to the courtroom.
 Our attorneys have a long history of working with organizations dedicated to serving abused children.
 Many Motley Rice lawyers have served on the Board of Directors of the Dee Norton Child Advocacy Center and/or helped raise millions of dollars to help the organization expand its reach throughout the Lowcountry, including Samuel Cothran, Laura Behre, Lance Oliver, Ann E. Rice Ervin and firm co-founder Joe Rice.
 The Dee Norton Advocacy Center is the Charleston-area’s leading resource to prevent abuse, protect children and heal families and ensures that local children and families have a safe place to turn when children are threatened with abuse.